LS-category and topological complexity of real torus manifolds and Dold manifolds of real torus type: Abstract

 \section{Abstract}

-The real torus manifolds are a generalization of small covers and generalized real Bott manifolds.
-We compute the LS-category of these manifolds under some constraints and obtain sharp bounds on their topological complexities.
-We obtain a simplified description of their cohomology ring and discuss a relation on the cup-product of its generators.
-We obtain the sharp bounds on their zero-divisors-cup-lengths.
-We improve the dimensional upper bound on their topological complexity.
-We also show that under certain hypotheses, the topological complexity of real torus manifolds of dimension $n$ is either $2n$ or $2n+1$.
-We compute the $\Z_2$-equivariant LS-category of any small cover when the $\Z_2$-fixed points are path connected.
-We then compute the LS-category of Dold manifolds of real torus type and obtain sharp bounds on their topological complexity.
-In the end, we obtain sharp bounds on the symmetric topological complexity of a class of these manifolds.
+The real torus manifolds are a generalization of small covers, and the Dold manifolds of real torus type are a class of non-trivial fibre bundles over the projective product spaces with real torus manifolds as fibres.
+In this paper, first, we compute the LS-category of these two types of manifolds and obtain sharp bounds on their topological complexities.
+We show that under certain hypotheses, the topological complexities of real torus manifolds of dimension $n$ are either $2n$ or $2n+1$.
+We figure out tight bounds for the topological complexity of generalized real Bott manifolds, and in many cases, the difference between these upper and lower bounds is less than 5.
+We compute the $\mathbb{Z}_2$-equivariant LS-category of small covers when the $\mathbb{Z}_2$-fixed points are path connected.
+In the end, we study the symmetric topological complexity of the above-mentioned manifolds and obtain exact values for infinitely many cases.